Fares in the time of COVID-19: finding the ticket to recovery

 Our end goal is to provide universal mobility access to all citizens in the region through one app or one call to RTA

 As the region’s largest public mobility provider, we have continued to provide full service throughout the pandemic.
 We believe offering full service is critical to those taking essential trips to jobs, healthcare, and places like the grocery store, bank or pharmacy.
 This has certainly helped our customers maintain essential travel, but indirectly aided in the promotion of social distancing while on-board when combined with the reduction of overall ridership.
 We continue to be proud of our dedicated employees, and we couldn’t have maintained service without their high level of commitment to the community we serve.

-With our partners Transit, the app we use, and Masabi, our fare payment system provider, we will release additional phases of this system in the autumn of 2020.
+With our partners Transit, the app we use, and Masabi, our fare payment system provider, we will release additional phases of this system throughout the first half of 2021.
 This includes the installation of fare readers, smartcards, over 100 conveniently-located, third-party sales outlets, ticket-vending machines, and fare capping.
-By 2021, this system will include the integration of payments for other mobility modes such as bike share, and the ability to accept contactless mobile, debit and credit card payments onboard.
+By 2022, this system will include the integration of payments for other mobility modes such as bike share, and the ability to accept contactless mobile, debit and credit card payments onboard.